-Avoid waking your pet in the middle of the night, but rather try to find some alternative solutions, as described above in this particular article.
+Avoid waking your pet in the middle of the night, but try to find some alternative solutions, as described above in this article.

 Sleep is vital to the health and wellness of your dog, so you should avoid waking up your pet.

-Lack of sleep or frequently interrupted sleep can actually give your dog a lot of stress, and you might even find that it might impact the pet’s behavior negatively.
+Lack of sleep or frequently interrupted sleep can give your dog a lot of stress, and you might even find that it might negatively impact the pet’s behavior.

-Dogs that don’t get enough sleep might tend to act strange, at times behaving in bizarre, unpredictable ways, and at times even displaying some aggression!
+Dogs that don’t get enough sleep might tend to act strange, behaving in bizarre, unpredictable ways and even displaying some aggression!